Hackerfleet/hfos-legacy/README.rst

 We like to hang out on irc, if you want to chat or help out, join irc://freenode.org/hackerfleet :)

+Missing in the list below?
+Add yourself or ping us ;)

 Code
 ----

 -  Heiko 'riot' Weinen riot@hackerfleet.org
 -  Johannes 'ijon' Rundfeldt ijon@hackerfleet.org
+-  Martin Ling

 Assets
 ------